utibeinyangetuk/stylta-material-dark/README.md

 #
 ## **Recommended settings for a better experience**
-<p>⚠️ - You must have downloaded and installed Fira code font before you can set it as your default editor font.</p>
+⚠️ - You must have downloaded and installed [Fira code font](https://github.com/tonsky/FiraCode/releases/download/6.2/Fira_Code_v6.2.zip) before you can set it as your default editor font.
 <br>

 ```